 Communication

-Initial communication between the tug and tow should be on VHF channel 14 then change to a working inter-ship channel.
-Whilst towage operations are on-going, the VTS VHF channel 14 must also be monitored.
+Initial communication between the tug and tow should be on VHF channel 14 then change to a working inter-ship channel, normally VHF channel 11.
+Whilst towage operations are ongoing, the VTS VHF channel 14 must also be monitored.